 When the 2019 Task Force on HIV Exposure Modernization originally reviewed this statute, we recommended that the law be amended so that testing is offered to the victim instead of testing the perpetrator first.
 Since then, we have realized the problematic nature of this recommendation because it goes against principles of victims' rights.
-The repeal of this statute has already caused issues in cases of sexual assault here in Nevada.
+Additionally, the repeal of this statute has already caused issues in cases of sexual assault here in Nevada.
+While law enforcement originally thought this issue did not concern them, their position changed when dealing with a case that involved a person living with HIV and multiple victims who are minors.

 To learn more about issues stemming from this statute's repeal, members of the Task Force reached out to the Washoe County and Southern Nevada Health Districts, the Attorney General's Advisory Committee on the Rights of Survivors of Sexual Assault, the Center Advocacy Network at the Center in Las Vegas, the Washoe County Sheriff's Office, the Nevada Coalition to End Domestic and Sexual Violence, and Signs of Hope (formerly known as Rape Crisis Center).